WOLFSSL VERSUS OPENSSL

 With a 20-100kB build size and runtime memory usage between 1-36kB, wolfSSL can be up to 20 times smaller than OpenSSL.
 In an environment where footprint size is critical or a large cloud environment where memory usage per connection makes a big impact on the performance and success of a project, wolfSSL is an optimal SSL and cryptography solution.

-wolfSSL is up-to-date with the most recent standards: TLS 1.2 and DTLS 1.2.
-With the recently-presented crack in TLS 1.0, your project should use either TLS 1.1 or TLS 1.2 for maximum security - both of which wolfSSL fully supports on both the client and server side.
+wolfSSL is up-to-date with the most recent standards: TLS 1.3 and DTLS 1.2.
+With security issues in older versions becoming more and more prominent, it becomes evident that the most recent versions of TLS and DTLS should be used - both of which wolfSSL fully support on both the client and server side.
 The wolfSSL team is dedicated to supporting new standards as they become available in the future, keeping wolfSSL always up-to-date.

 wolfSSL is backed by an outstanding company who cares about its users and about their security, and who actively works to support, improve and expand the library.
 The wolfSSL team is based in Bozeman, Portland, and Seattle, and is always willing to help.